Sipaa-Projects/soapine/CONFIG.md

 ### Built-in macros

-Limine automatically defines these macros:
+Soapine automatically defines these macros:

 * `ARCH` - This built-in macro expands to the architecture of the machine.
 Possible values are: `x86-64`, `ia-32`, `aarch64`, `riscv64`.
 In the case of IA-32, BIOS or UEFI, the macro will always expand to `x86-64` if the 64-bit extensions are available, else `ia-32`.